rachedkko/jabref/README.md

 At the end of this assignment, we evaluated our team as being in the state "Collaborating".
 Having a single common issue for our team really made us work together and made us feel united.
 We communicated a lot during this assignment since we worked on the same file / functions we had to code on top of each other, so it was really important to understand what each of us had done.
-This assignment also rebuild the trust we had in our team since everyone was on time with their tasks.
+This assignment also rebuilt the trust we had in our team since everyone was on time with their tasks.